Help us save orphaned animals

 Please help by giving a donation today.
 Your support will help Alice and other infant animals overcome their traumatic start in life.

 HOW YOUR SUPPORT COULD HELP

 £15 could buy ten days’ worth of antibiotics to treat sick and injured orphans.

-£25 could support two weeks of care for an orphaned monkey, including health checks, food and enrichment items to help them learn vital foraging skills.
+£25 could support two weeks of care for an orphaned monkey like Alice, including health checks, food and enrichment items to help them learn vital foraging skills.

 £100 could buy a heat lamp to keep infant animals warm during critical periods of rehabilitation.

-£500 could cover food costs for all wildlife residents for one week.
+£500 could cover food costs for all animals in our care for a week.